jiveshgupta/WomenSafety/README.md

 # Inroduction
 The main idea of project is to provide ease of access to lodge a complaint in case of sexual harassment at workplace.
 Know the real time status of the complaint filed .
-Send SOS e-mails to added contacts .
+Send "SOS e-mails" to added contacts with "LIVE LOCATION" of the user.

 Note- For login as administator.
 Login Id - admin@gmail.com, password - admin and click the checkbox